 What Should The Size of Your Emergency Fund Be?

 Many financial experts recommend building an emergency fund to 3-6 months worth of your monthly expenses.
 So if your monthly expenses are roughly $2,000 per month, your emergency fund should contain between $6,000 and $12,000.
 I feel that this amount is too conservative.
-The reason is because if you lose your job, there is a chance you will not find a replacement in 3-6 months.
+The reason is because if you lose your job, there is a chance you will not find a replacement that pays as well as your old job in 3-6 months.
 What happens in months 7, 8 or 9?
 Where is the money coming from?
 Many will resort to using their credit cards to get by.
-This is a bad idea.
+As I mentioned earlier, this is a bad idea.
 By doing this, you are creating more headaches down the road.

 To avoid this, I recommend building an emergency fund to 6-12 months of your living expenses.
 Using our hypothetical $2,000 expenses per month figure above, this means you need between $12,000 and $24,000 in an emergency fund.
 I realize this amount seems high.
 But you will be grateful when you have it saved.
 You will have peace of mind that should the unthinkable happen, you are in good shape for a year.